 The foot is one of the most overworked, under-appreciated parts of the human body.
 Think about it: In a single day, the average person takes 8000 to 10,000 steps.
-That works out to be four trips around the world over a lifetime.
+That works out to be four trips around the world over a lifetime, putting a lot of wear and tear on your intricate foot bones.
 The foot may be humble, but its design is essential to how we walk upright, and hoofing it on two feet is a defining feature of humanity.
 Here are some fun—and a few funky—facts about the human foot.

-1. OUR FEET ARE HOME TO ABOUT A QUARTER OF ALL THE BONES IN OUR BODIES.
+1. FOOT BONES MAKE UP ABOUT A QUARTER OF ALL THE BONES IN OUR BODIES.

-There are 26 bones in each foot—one less than in each hand.
-When we’re born, those bones are mostly cartilage.
-The bones in our feet only completely harden around age 21.
+There are 26 foot bones in each of your feet—one less than in each hand.
+When we’re born, those foot bones are mostly cartilage.
+They only completely harden around age 21.